What about garden fencing in Shoreham?

 The Problem

-Improving fencing for Wildlife can have many benefits including reduced maintenance, lower costs of installation, to visually pleasing and providing local wildlife with freedom to move without the risk of injury.
+Improving fencing for wildlife can have many benefits including reduced maintenance, lower costs of installation, to visually pleasing and providing local wildlife with freedom to move without the risk of injury.

 Barbed wire

 Kangaroos are particularly prone to injury by fences.
-Improving visibility of the top wire can help animals to clear the fence while jumping.
+Improving the visibility of the top wire can help animals to clear the fence while jumping.

-How to Help
+How to help

 Consider if you really need a fence or could you use vegetation to enclose an area?

-Avoid the use of Ringlock which may catch kangaroo legs.
+Avoid the use of ringlock which may catch kangaroo legs.